Gayatri19670/Hackerrank_Coding/README.md

 # Hackerrank_Coding
-Solutions to HackerRank problems |  HackerRank's 10 Days of Javascript challenge
+Solutions to the practice exercises, coding challenges, and other problems on Hackerrank! www.Hackerrank.com